hardyantz/tinymce-uploader/README.md

   theme_advanced_buttons1:"....,apwot",
         .....
 });
-- no try open your editor and upload your file.
+- open your tinymce editor and upload your file.

 dont forget to say 'thanks' to me if its success and usefull for you.